Growth of k-dimensional systoles in congruence coverings: Surfaces in higher rank manifolds

 In a recent paper \cite{LongReid19}, Long and Reid were able to prove the first positive results towards Question~\ref{qq}.
-They showed, in particular, that for a lattice $\Lambda < \SL(3,\R)$ from a certain infinite set of non-commensurable uniform lattices, $\Lambda$ is commensurable with a sequence of torsion-free congruence subgroups $\Gamma_j$ such that each $\Gamma_j$ contains a thin surface subgroup of a fixed genus.
-Their proof is a nice geometric application of higher Teichm\"uller theory.
+They showed, in particular, that for a lattice $\Lambda < \SL(3,\R)$ from a certain infinite set of pairwise non-commensurable uniform lattices, $\Lambda$ is commensurable with an infinite sequence of torsion-free congruence subgroups $\Gamma_j$ such that each $\Gamma_j$ contains a thin surface subgroup of a fixed genus.
+Here \emph{thin} means a Zariski dense subgroup of infinite index; this class of groups was introduced by Sarnak and subsequently has attracted a lot of interest (see~\cite{Sarnak14notes}).
+The proof of Long and Reid is a nice geometric application of higher Teichm\"uller theory.
 It is worth mentioning that the key technical step of the argument in \cite{LongReid19} boils down to the solutions of Pell's equation.
-This brings us back to Lenstra's article \cite{Lenstra08}, however, the relation between areas of the Long--Reid surfaces and regulators is unclear.
+Of course, this calls to mind Lenstra's article \cite{Lenstra08}, but we know of no relation between the areas of the Long--Reid surfaces and the regulators.
 In fact, we do not know any number theoretical invariant connected to these areas.
-One can speculate about a possible relation with higher regulators, but no any results of this kind are available at this time.
+One can speculate about a possible relation with higher regulators, but no results of this kind are available at this time.

-A particular class of surfaces that can be good candidates for geometric representatives of the Long--Reid construction are the genus $g\ge 2$ piecewise flat surfaces with a finite number of singular points.
+A particular class of surfaces that can be good candidates for geometric representatives of the Long--Reid construction are the genus $g > 1$ piecewise flat surfaces with a finite number of singular points.
 They will clearly satisfy the curvature conditions given above and can be realized by piecewise harmonic immersions.

 Notice that dimension of the Long--Reid surfaces matches precisely the conditions on the intermediate range for $\SL_3(\R)$: $r_1' < 2 \leq r$.
 It may occur that the $2$-dimensional absolute systole of the manifolds $M_j$ associated to $\Gamma_j$ is realized by such surfaces $S_j$, in which case we would like to have a control of their area.
-At this point the available geometrical tools applied in the proof of Theorem~\ref{thm3.1} allow us to show that
+At this point, the available geometrical tools applied in the proof of Theorem~\ref{thm3.1} and Gromov's systolic inequality allow us to show that

-but the lack of the link to number theory prevents from proving more.
+where $g_j > 1$ is the genus of $S_j$ and $a$, $b$, $\gamma$ are positive constants with $\gamma < 1$.
+The lack of a link to number theory prevents us from proving more.
 In this construction we would like to be able to compare the areas of the Long--Reid surfaces and the areas of the flat tori in $M_j$.
 The latter are controlled by the regulators and we have a conjectural picture about their oscillation along the congruence sequence.

 For the other groups Question~\ref{qq} remains open.
 In particular, it would be interesting to answer this question for the Hilbert modular varieties and for the compact irreducible manifolds covered by a product of hyperbolic planes.
 The method of \cite{LongReid19} falls short from covering these cases.